I love this video of Golden State Warriors’ coach Steve Kerr giving his star player Steph Curry some advice during a game:

 I love this for several reasons.

 First, Steve Kerr could never play basketball like Steph Curry can, even in his prime.
 Kerr was a good player; Curry is a superstar.
 But that doesn’t stop Coach Kerr from being a mentor.
-I'll send you one or two emails a month with links to new articles, greatest hits, and information about what I'm up to!
-Join the mailing list!

 Second, Kerr doesn’t give a vague platitude, or, worse, deny that Curry is having a bad game.
 Instead, he acknowledges the problem and then offers specific and truthful praise: you’re not scoring well right now, but the team does better when you’re on the court.
 Compare that with, “Don’t worry, champ.
 You’re still a great guy!”